Skip to content

 ACE Artifact Viewer

 The Agents tab exposes completed agent artifacts through the A key.
 When artifacts exist, ACE opens the artifact panel for selection.
-Chat transcripts, plan files, generated Markdown PDFs, generated images, and explicit artifacts created with sase artifact create -p <path> [-n <label>] [-k <kind>] all use the same list.
+Chat transcripts, plan files, generated Markdown PDFs, generated images, prompt-referenced images, and explicit artifacts created with sase artifact create -p <path> [-n <label>] [-k <kind>] all use the same list.
 The panel is shown even for a single artifact so users can confirm the artifact label, kind, and path before opening it.

 Only one plan artifact is listed for each agent.
 If run metadata contains both an archived plan path and an SDD tale path, committed plans prefer the SDD path; uncommitted plans prefer the archived path unless only the SDD path is available.